levdjepko/python_learning_curve/ML/google_cloud.md

 Kubernetes:
 GKE is an orchestration platform for containers.
 The smallest piece is called a "Pod".
 A Cluster contains one or more pods + control plane to control them.
-Service groups contains several Pods with stable IP addresses. "kubectl" command is related to Kubernetes, like "kubectl scale".
-The deployment config file (.yaml) can be used to declaratively create infrastructure
+Service groups contain several Pods with stable IP addresses.
+The "kubectl" command is related to Kubernetes, like "kubectl scale".
+The deployment config file (.yaml) can be used to create infrastructure declaratively

 GKE:
 Google Kubernetes Service is an orchestration framework for Kubernetes.